• Skip to primary navigation

 Once you have decided that freezing milk is the best way to go, make sure to gather your supplies and then follow this process.
 It is not difficult at all!

-If you are milking your own goats or cows, you will have a few more steps to take.
+If you have decided to learn how to hand milk your goats, you will have a few more steps to take.

 Preparing to freeze milk –